dbos-inc/dbos-transact-golang/docs/go-v1-migration-guide.md

 - New package-level accessors: `dbos.GetApplicationVersion(ctx)`, `dbos.GetExecutorID(ctx)`, `dbos.GetApplicationID(ctx)`.
 - `Config.DatabaseURL` accepts Postgres/CockroachDB URLs or key=value DSNs, and sqlite URLs (`sqlite:/path/to.db`, `sqlite:relative.db`, `sqlite::memory:`).
 - **SQLite now requires a driver import.** The SQLite driver moved out of the core package into `dbos/driver/sqlite`, registered database/sql-style.
 Apps using a sqlite URL or `Config.SQLiteSystemDB` must add `import _ "github.com/dbos-inc/dbos-transact-golang/dbos/driver/sqlite"` (one blank import, anywhere in the binary); without it, startup fails with an error naming this import.
 Postgres-only apps need no change and no longer compile or link `modernc.org/sqlite`.
-- **No system-database schema changes.** v1 makes no changes to the system schema relative to the last v0.x release: nothing migrates at `Launch()`, existing workflows (including long-DELAYED ones), queues, and schedule rows carry over as-is, and v0.x and v1 executors can share a system database during a rolling upgrade.
+- **One additive system-database schema change.** The first v1 `Launch()` runs migration 42, adding two defaulted columns to `workflow_status` (`is_debounced`, `debounce_deadline_epoch_ms`) for the debouncer redesign (§8).
+Existing workflows (including long-DELAYED ones), queues, and schedule rows carry over as-is, and v0.x and v1 executors can still share a system database during a rolling upgrade: old executors ignore the new columns and skip migration versions they don't know.

 ### Custom serializers must handle non-user values